Jiaching/NCU-Sign/README.md

 casperjs ncu-sign.js sign-in 100502507 MY-COOL-PASSWORD 26627
 ```

-If the above command works, you should see you're already signed in to the [NCU Personnel System](http://human.is.ncu.edu.tw/HumanSys/).
+If the above command works, you should see you've already signed in to the [NCU Personnel System](http://human.is.ncu.edu.tw/HumanSys/).

 Now, there's a [cron.example](exec/cron.example) file under the `exec` directory.
-It shows an example setup for executing sign in / sign out tasks as daily / weekly, monthly. or yearly routine.
+It shows an example setup for executing sign in / sign out tasks as daily / weekly / monthly or yearly routine.
 Feel free to copy this file as `cron` and edit it to meet your needs.

 After you've completed your own crontab file, add these cron jobs you've just completed for sign in / sign out routine:
 ```